ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 IP Version:

 : The IP Version of the following IP Address field.
 MUST be 4 or 6.
+MAY be omitted if the latest previously transmitted Target IP Address and Port for the Context ID are the same as the current target IP Address and Port.
+If Omitted, the IP Address and UDP Port fields MUST also be omitted.

 IP Address: